Federal Pro Bono Project

 The Court will reimburse costs, up to $15,000, for attorneys taking a pro bono case.
 Pro bono counsel may recover attorney’s fees awarded to the plaintiff as the prevailing party or as part of a negotiated settlement of the case.
 New attorneys are welcome to participate in the Project if they are supervised by experienced attorneys who can provide the necessary procedural and substantive guidance.
 In addition to providing a valuable service to pro se litigants and the Court, many attorneys find that volunteering is a great way to develop federal court experience.

-To learn more or to sign up for pro bono representation opportunities in the San Francisco and Oakland divisions of the Court, please contact Manjari Chawla, Legal Help Center Supervising Attorney, at 415-626-6917.
+To learn more or to sign up for pro bono representation opportunities in the San Francisco and Oakland divisions of the Court, please contact Kelly Corcoran, Legal Help Center Supervising Attorney, at 415-626-6917.

-To learn more or to sign up for pro bono representation opportunities in the San Jose division of the Court, call Steve Solomon, Federal Legal Assistance Self Help Center Supervising Attorney, at 408-297-1480.
+To learn more or to sign up for pro bono representation opportunities in the San Jose division of the Court, call Kevin Knestrick, Legal Help Center attorney, at 408-297-1480.